michaelmagee/magee-ms3/README.md

 # Mike Magee - Code Institute Milestone 3  Honey-Do app

-Mike: Discuss:

-    HTML Verification
-    Section lacks heading.
-Consider using “h2”-“h6” elements to add identifying headings to all sections.
-    Attribute “method” not allowed on element “div” at this point.
-        From line 41, column 13 to line 41, column 69
-        Code Extract:
-        <div class="input-field col s12" method="POST" action="">↩
-    The “select” element cannot have more than one selected “option” descendant unless the “multiple” attribute is specified.
-        From line 99, column 21 to line 99, column 50
-        Code Extract:
-        <option value="Home" selected>Home<
-        Came from a Code Institute example

 The requirement of this project is to "... build a full-stack site that allows your users to manage a common dataset about a particular domain."